freedomofpress/ansible-role-riemann/README.md

 # Riemann Ansible role

-Ansible role for configuring the [Riemann] stream processor, for alerting on Logstash events sent from an ELK logserver.
+Ansible role for configuring the [Riemann] stream processor for alerting on Logstash events.
 Intended for use with the [freedomofpress.elk] role.

 Requirements
 ------------
-* an ELK logserver to receive events from (see the [freedomofpress.elk] role)
+* a Logstash server to receive events from (see the [freedomofpress.elk] role)

 Role Variables
 --------------